All Episodes

 It's Friday, so let's hit it.

-And you know the rules for open line Friday, Monday through Thursday.
+And you know the rules for Open Line Friday, Monday through Thursday.

 We talk about the things that interest me.

-On Friday, we expand that and you can bring up things that don't interest me if they do interest you.
+On Friday, we expand that, and you can bring up things that don't interest me if they do interest you.

 The telephone number is 800-282-2882.

-Before we get back to the phone calls, I am uh I'm happy to uh be able to welcome to the program today uh former Senator Fred Thompson from Tennessee.
+Before we get back to the phone calls, I'm happy to be able to welcome to the program today former Senator Fred Thompson from Tennessee, well known to people who watch television and movies.

-What is that entail for you?
+What does that entail for you?

 I told somebody I think that's French for stay out of the way.